IIIF/awesome-iiif/readme.md

 - [Historical State Search](http://historicalstate.lib.ncsu.edu/search) displays images via a IIIF image server.
 - [FromThePage](http://www.fromthepage.com) ingests IIIF manifests and displays images for transcription using OpenSeaDragon.
 - [SAT Taishōzō Image DB](http://dzkimgs.l.u-tokyo.ac.jp/SATi/images.php?alang=en) by the SAT Daizōkyō Text Database Committee in the DH initiative, the University of Tokyo adopts the IIIF Image and Presentation APIs including over 4,000 annotations displayed on Mirador.
+- [e-codices](http://www.e-codices.unifr.ch) provides access to 1,500 Swiss medieval manuscripts (ca. 500,000 high-res images) via IIIF.
+The IIIF manifest link for individual manuscripts can be found on the overview page of each manuscript (see [example](http://www.e-codices.unifr.ch/en/searchresult/list/one/csg/0857)).
+IIIF collection of collections with links to all manifests here: http://www.e-codices.unifr.ch/metadata/iiif/collection.json

 ## Experiments and Fun